-The end and beginning of the years always find us in a critical period of transition in which, responding to the mandates of our moral tradition and the human urgencies of our history, we are compelled to continue forward and turn our best New Year wishes into our most committed work.
-And we must continue to move forward without surrendering the achieved good of our past, misreading the meaning and tasks of our present or sacrificing the possibilities and promise of our future.
-In the tradition of the ancestors, we must engage in a reaffirming and reprocess enforcing and practice remembrance, reflection and recommitment to our central mission to bring, increase and sustain good in the world and enjoy the peace and prosperity central to this.
+The end and beginning of the years always find us in a critical period of transition in which, responding to the mandates of our moral tradition and the human urgencies of our history as African people, we are compelled to continue forward and turn our best New Year wishes into our most committed work.
+And we must continue to move forward with our work and struggle, without surrendering the achieved good of our past, misreading the meaning and tasks of our present or sacrificing the possibilities and promise of our future.
+In the tradition of the ancestors, we must engage in a reaffirming and re-enforcing process and practice of remembrance, reflection and recommitment to our central mission to bring, increase and sustain good in the world and enjoy the peace and prosperity central to this.
 Indeed, the Odu Ifa says, we must "Think deeply about things, cultivate character, acquire wisdom and come forth and sacrifice so that you may have peace inside and out."

 Thus, as we reflect deeply on the awesome tasks before us during the coming year, the pursuit and practice of peace must remain a central and ongoing goal.
 This is so, not only because of the good of peace in and of itself, but also because real peace requires and presupposes the presence and practice of other vital goods, i.e., justice, freedom, security and well-being-personal, collective and material.
 Affirming this conception, the Husia praises an official for his Maatian, i.e., righteous behavior, saying "He has done good justice.
 He has made and practiced peace for the one who loves and wills it for its goodness."
-Moreover, even on the battlefield, Ramesses II's assembled soldiers counsel him to practice peace saying, "Exceedingly good is peace and there is no blame in peace for those who practice it."
+Moreover, even on the battlefield, Ramesses II's assembled soldiers counsel him to practice peace saying, "Exceedingly good is the presence of peace and there is no blame in peace for those who practice it."